StudioEtrange/ngrok-build/README.md

 # ngrokd and ngrok usage

+Your built binaries are in release directory.
-With your just built binaries.
-For more details on how to use ngro , see https://github.com/inconshreveable/ngrok
+For more details on how to use ngrok see https://github.com/inconshreveable/ngrok

 ## On Linux/MacOS